kmaterna/InSAR_CGM_readers_writers/README.md

 3. From working directory, call ```cgm_generage_empty_configs.py .``` .
 This will generate two empty files into the working directory, "file_level_config.txt" and "TRAC_metadata.txt"
 4. Manually fill in all the fields for the appropriate track(s) being packaged in both file_level_config.txt and TRAC_metadata.txt.
 Information regarding highest-level product metadata or file I/O options specific to your file system will be placed in the file_directory config.
 Track-specific metadata (nothing file-specific) will be placed in the TRAC_metadata config.
 When you're done, feel free to move TRAC_metadata into a more reasonable directory closer to the data, and feel free to rename it.
 Just make sure it can be properly found in the file_level_config.
 5. From the working directory, call ```cgm_write_hdf5.py file_level_config.txt```

-Goals:

-**For SCEC website:** the CGM website will run a script that extracts a velocity or time series at one or more lon/lat pairs and returns a time series in geoCSV for the user.

-**For advanced users:** the user can download the full SCEC CGM HDF5 files and parse their own useful features with some guidance and reading tools.